InstituteforDiseaseModeling/idmtools/docs/platforms/container/docker_image.rst

    python build_docker_image.py --username <username> --password <password>

-where <username> and <password> are the username and password for the IDMOD Artifactory account.
-You can also build the image with a different Dockerfile and image name by specifying the --dockerfile and --imagename arguments:
+where `<username>` and `<password>` refer to your IDMOD Artifactory account credentials, which are the same as IDMOD email and password.

-If you want to build different Dockerfile and image name, run:
+Additionally, you can build the image with a different Dockerfile and image name by specifying the `--dockerfile` and `--image_name` arguments:

 .. code-block:: bash